Al-Manar: 2013 Bahrain crisis

 Iranian-backed Shia groups were involved in demonstrations starting in mid-2011 (as part of the "Arab Spring") against Bahrain's ruling Sunni oligarchy, and al-Manar backed these demonstrations and condemned the government repression of them.
 In late December 2013, the Lebanese Communication Group that includes Al-Manar apologised for its partisan coverage of the events at a meeting of the Arab States Broadcasting Union.
 In response, Hezbollah forced the Director General of the station, Abdallah Qasir or Kassir (a former MP of Hezbollah's Loyalty to the Resistance parliamentary bloc), to resign.
 He went to Iran.

 2020s

-According to Orayb Aref Najjar, after the US assassination of Qasem Soleimani, leader of the Iran's Islamic Revolutionary Guard Corps on January 3, 2020, "Al-Manar went on a daily attack on U.S. policy on Iran and the region, promising revenge."
+According to Orayb Aref Najjar, following the U.S. assassination of Qasem Soleimani, leader of Iran's Islamic Revolutionary Guard Corps, on January 3, 2020, "Al-Manar went on a daily attack on U.S. policy on Iran and the region, promising revenge."

 Al-Manar translates its content into Spanish for circulation in Latin America.

-On 25 October 2023, as the 2023 Gaza war spread to southern Lebanon, Al-Manar reported that its camera operator, Wissam Qassim, was killed in an Israeli airstrike on Hasbaiyya, southern Lebanon, alongside two employees of allied website Al Mayadeen, while they slept in chalets used by journalists.
+On 25 October 2023, as the 2023 Gaza war spread to southern Lebanon, Al-Manar reported that its camera operator, Wissam Qassim, was killed in an Israeli airstrike on Hasbaya, southern Lebanon, alongside two employees of allied website Al Mayadeen, while they slept in chalets used by journalists.
 The station's studios in Dahiyeh, southern Beirut, were hit in Israeli airstrikes in early October 2024.
+They were struck again in Israeli airstrikes on 3 March 2026.

+On 28 March 2026, Ali Shoeib, a journalist for Al-Manar, was killed in a targeted Israeli airstrike in southern Lebanon.
+The IDF stated that Shoeib had been exposing Israeli military positions and described him as a member of Hezbollah's Radwan Force, its special operations unit.